A Quorum Sensing Inspired Algorithm for Dynamic Clustering: Experiments

-From video\footnote{http://www.youtube.com/watch?v=EshxTGNpQC4} and Fig.\ref{mobilecluster}, we can see that the cluster number is first merged down to 3 clusters, and then varies with the merging and splitting events, exactly describing the real-time variation of the robots migration.
-And shown in Fig.\ref{betaY}, the influence radius tuning is capable of handling local density variations: it is tuned down responding to a local high density, and vice versa, to preserve balance.
-The results prove our capability of dealing with time varying data by using the accumulated information to do dynamic clustering, and handling variations of cluster numbers as well.
-The results also suggest that using our algorithm to group dynamic systems is feasible and further applications on synchronization and coordination are promising.
+From video\footnote{http://www.youtube.com/watch?v=EshxTGNpQC4}, Fig. \ref{group} and Fig. \ref{mobilecluster}, we see that the cluster number is first merged down to 3, and then varies with the merging and splitting events, exactly describing the real-time changes of robots migration.
+And shown in Fig. \ref{betaY}, the influence radius tuning is capable of handling local density variations: it is tuned down responding to local high density, and vice versa, to preserve balance.
+The results prove our capability of clustering time varying data with accumulated information, and handling variations of cluster numbers.